Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 ```

-### Flavor 3: no relation between FHIR resources, but more action descriptions
+### Flavor 3: No relationships between FHIR resources, with action descriptions
 ```mermaid
 graph LR
     T0(["Symptoms, Conditions and Diagnosis"]) --> T1(["T1: New Symptom Hoest"]) & T2(["T2: New Symptom Rhonci and new Diagnosis Bronchitis"]) & T3(["T3: New Symptom Koorts"]) & T4(["T4: New Diagnosis Pneumonia"])